-This treatment is sometimes known as VP (or NP) chemotherapy.
+This treatment is sometimes known as NP chemotherapy.

 You have VP in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

-Your nurse will give you anti-sickness drugs, and sometimes a steroid, as an injection into a vein or as tablets.
-They give you the drugs and chemotherapy through one of the following:
+Your nurse will give you anti-sickness drugs and, sometimes, a steroid as an injection into a vein or as tablets.
+They give you these drugs and chemotherapy through one of the following:

-Your nurse will give you vinorelbine (a colourless or very pale yellow fluid) as a drip (infusion).
-This takes about 5–10 minutes.
-After this, they will give you cisplatin (a colourless fluid) as a drip for about two hours.
-They usually run the drip through a pump, which gives you the treatment over a set time.
-You’ll have extra fluids through your drip before and after the cisplatin.
+Your nurse will give you vinorelbine as a drip (infusion).
+This takes about 5 to 10 minutes.
+After this, they will give you cisplatin as a drip for about two hours.
+They usually give the drip through a pump, which gives you the treatment over a set time.
+You will have extra fluids through your drip before and after the cisplatin.
 This is to protect your kidneys.